pallets/flask/docs/installation.rst

-in Python that is basically responsible for ensuring that your application is behaving in a specific way that you can run it on different environments (for example on a local development server, on an Apache2, on lighttpd, on Google's appengine or whatever you have in mind).
+in Python that is basically responsible for ensuring that your application is behaving in a specific way that you can run it on different environments (for example on a local development server, on an Apache2, on lighttpd, on Google's App Engine or whatever you have in mind).

 So how do you get all that on your computer in no time?
 The most kick-ass method is virtualenv, so let's look at that first.